shruthic06/Fading-Footprints-A-Tale-of-Lost-Wildlife-and-Species-on-the-Brink/README.md

 # Fading Footprints: A Tale of Lost Wildlife and Species on the Brink

 ## Overview
-**Fading Footprints** is a data visualization project created as a visual contest entry by a team from **Arizona State University**.
+**Fading Footprints** is a data visualization project created as a visual contest entry.
 It tells the compelling story of extinct and endangered animal species worldwide, emphasizing the critical role of **biodiversity** and **keystone species** in ecosystems.
 Using **scrolly-telling techniques**, **interactive globe visualizations**, and **data-driven charts**, the project aims to raise awareness and inspire action for wildlife conservation.

 ## Project Objectives